splunk/public-o11y-docs/gdi/monitors-hosts/apache-httpserver.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Apache HTTP server monitor.
 See benefits, install, configuration, and metrics

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the Apache HTTP Server monitor type to monitor Apache web servers using information ``mod_status`` provides.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the Apache HTTP Server monitor type to monitor Apache web servers using information ``mod_status`` provides.

+.. note:: The :ref:`apache-receiver` in a native OTel alternative to monitor Apache servers with the Splunk Distribution of the OpenTelemetry Collector.
+It doesn't support out-of-the-box dashboards and navigators yet, but it's planned for a future release.

 Apache worker threads can be in one of the following states: